 I received my BA from the University of Toronto and my PhD from Yale.
 I now teach Old and Middle English at the University of Bonn, and write about literature, food, immigration, and dance.

-I am the editor of Rumba Under Fire: The Arts of Survival from West Point to Delhi, a collection of essays and poems on the humanities in times of crisis.
-My scholarly essays have appeared or are forthcoming in The Chaucer Review, PMLA, Anglia, Exemplaria, Forum for Modern Languages, and in various collections.
+My monograph, The Experience of Education in Anglo-Saxon Literature, is forthcoming from Cambridge.
+I edited Rumba Under Fire: The Arts of Survival from West Point to Delhi, a collection of essays and poems on the humanities in times of crisis, for Punctum Books.

 (Photo credit: Jesús Rodríguez Velasco)